This article was updated in July 2025

 TVer

-Many Japanese television networks, which broadcast NPB games on some days, are available for free here, but a VPN is required (please use at your own discretion).
+Many Japanese television networks are available for free here, which means NPB, including some Japan Series games, is occasionally available.
+However, a VPN is required (please use at your own discretion).

 NicoNico